jmarine/wgs/README.md

 The server-side is developed in Java language, and it can be deployed as a standalone server, or within JavaEE 7 application servers.

-The project also includes Javascript libraries to access the services using websockets and the [WAMP](http://wamp.ws) (Web Application Messaging Protocol) specification.
+The project also includes Javascript libraries to access the services using websockets and [WAMP](http://wamp.ws) (Web Application Messaging Protocol).

 Demo sites